kubernetes/enhancements/keps/sig-etcd/4647-cluster-feature-gate/README.md

 The figure below shows an example of how a GA feature can be removed.
 ![ga feature removal](./etcd_ga_feature_removal.png "ga feature removal")

-One corner case we need to consider is: when a new cluster starts, before it establishes the final `ClusterVersion`, the `ClusterVersion` will be set nil first then `MinClusterVersion=3.0`.
-For both cases `ClusterParams` would be nil and no feature would be enabled.
-If the code path for `FeatureA=false` is removed in some servers, and still exists in some other servers, we need to make sure `FeatureA=true` even when `ClusterVersion == nil|"3.0"`.
-There are two ways we can solve this issue:
-1. the leader would need to use the default value of the feature if `PreRelease == Deprecated && LockToDefault == true` at the binary version even when `ClusterVersion == nil|MinClusterVersion`.
-This assumes a feature would not be removed unless it has been stable at `PreRelease == Deprecated && LockToDefault == true` lifecycle for at least 1 minor version.
-    ```go
-    func (c *RaftCluster) FeatureEnabled(f featuregate.Feature) {
-      if c.Params != nil && enabled, ok := c.Params.FeatureGates[f]; ok {
-        return enabled
-      }
-      if c.version == nil || c.version == MinClusterVersion {
-        featureSpec := clusterFeatureGate.GetAll(binaryVersion)[f]
-        if featureSpec.PreRelease == Deprecated && featureSpec.LockToDefault == true {
-          return featureSpec.Default
-        }
-      }
-      return false
-    }
-    ```
-2. make the cluster not ready to serve until the actual `ClusterCluster` is established.
-This would ensure there is no version jump from `3.0` to `3.6` for example, and the cluster is not serving traffic when `ClusterParams == nil`.
-But this would break the HA assumption (meaning the cluster should be able to server when the majority of servers are online) during bootstrapping.

-To respect the HA assumption, we think Option 1 is probably the better choice even though it is a bit hacky.

 ### Test Plan

 [x] I/we understand the owners of the involved components may require updates to